Almaty: Climate

 Annual average air temperature is equal to 10 °C, the coldest month is January, -4.7 °C (on average), the warmest month (July) 23.8 °C (on average).
 In average years frost starts on about 14 October and ends on about 18 April, with sustained extreme cold from about 19 December to about 23 February, a period of about 67 days.
 Weather with temperature above 30 °C is average for about 36 days a year.
 In the center of Almaty, like any large city, there is a heat island.
 Therefore, frost in the city center starts about 7 days later and finishes 3 days earlier than in the northern suburbs.
 Annual precipitation is about 650 to 700 mm.
 April and May are the wettest months, during which about a third of the city's annual precipitation is received.

-It is not uncommon to see snow or a cold snap hitting Almaty as late as the end of May.
-For example, in the last quarter century, such snowfalls were recorded on 13 May 1985, 1 May 1989, 5 May 1993 and 18 May 1998.
-The record latest snowfall in Almaty was on 17 June 1987.
+It is not uncommon to see snow hitting Almaty as late as the end of May, as in the last quarter century, such snowfalls were recorded on 13 May 1985, 1 May 1989, 5 May 1993 and 18 May 1998.

-Almaty sometimes experiences winter rain, despite heavy preceding snowfall and low temperatures.
+Almaty sometimes experiences winter rain, even with heavy preceding snowfall and low temperatures.
 The most memorable winter rain took place on 16 December 1996 during a military parade to celebrate the 5th anniversary of the Independence of the Republic.

-Almaty Weather Station's GM mostly records south-easterly wind (30%), its resistance increases during the summer (37%) and falls in winter (19%).
+Almaty Weather Station's GM records south-easterly wind (30%), its resistance increases during the summer (37%) and falls in winter (19%).
 Wind speeds exceed 15 m/s on about 15 days a year, on average.